MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 4. On the **Product Licenses** page, turn on **Audio Conferencing** and then click **Save**.
 For more on licensing, see [Skype for Business add-on licensing](../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md).

 > [!NOTE]
-> Une fois que vous avez affecté la licence, Microsoft peut ne pas s'afficher initialement comme fournisseur de conférence rendez-vous dans la liste déroulante.
-Dans ce cas, déconnectez-vous du Centre d'administration Office 365 ou appuyez sur les touches Ctrl + F5 pour actualiser la fenêtre du navigateur.
+> After you assign the license, Microsoft might not appear initially in the list as an audio conferencing provider.
+Si tel est le cas, déconnectez-vous du centre d’administration ou appuyez sur CTRL + F5 pour actualiser la fenêtre du navigateur.

 ## <a name="enable-or-disable-emails-sent-to-audio-conferencing-users"></a>Activer ou désactiver les messages électroniques envoyés aux utilisateurs de l’audioconférence